Royal wedding: Role of Meghan Markle's parents revealed

 Knauf said Meghan is "delighted to have her parents by her side on this important and happy occasion."

+Meghan has opted not to have a maid of honor, Knauf said.
+"She has a very close knit group of friends and did not want to choose one over the other," he said.

 Harry is also "keen" to involve his mother's side of the family at his wedding.
-Diana's three siblings have been invited to the nuptials.
-Lady Jane Fellowes, Diana's older sister, will also give the reading.
-Princess Diana died two decades ago in a car accident in Paris.
+The three siblings of Princess Diana, who died two decades ago in a car accident, have been invited.
+Her older sister, Lady Jane Fellowes, will give a reading.

-Meghan and Harry will not depart for their honeymoon immediately after the wedding, in the week after their big day they will carry out a public engagement.
+Meghan and Harry will not depart for their honeymoon immediately after the wedding.
+They will undertake a public engagement in the week after the ceremony.

 How the day will unfold

-Knauf warned that Windsor is expected to be incredibly busy on the day itself and recommends those hoping to stake out a spot on the processional route to leave themselves plenty of traveling time.
+Knauf warned that Windsor is expected to be incredibly busy on the day, and recommends those hoping to stake out a spot on the processional route to leave themselves plenty of time.

-Harry and Meghan have invited 1,200 members of the public into the grounds of Windsor Castle to share their big day.
-These guests are expected arrive from 9.00 a.m.
-(4.00 a.m.
+Harry and Meghan have invited 1,200 members of the public into the grounds of Windsor Castle.
+These guests are expected arrive from 9.00 a.m. local time (4.00 a.m.
 ET).

-The first thing they'll see on the morning of the wedding will be the arrival of guests to the ceremony between 9.30 a.m.
-(4.30 a.m.) and 11.00 a.m.
-(6.00a.m.)
+The main wedding guests will arrive between 9.30 a.m.
+(4.30 a.m.
+ET) and 11.00 a.m.
+(6 a.m.
+ET).
 Guests will arrive at the Round Tower by coach and will be seen walking to the South Door of St. George's Chapel.

-Members of the Royal Family will make their way to ceremony from 11.20 a.m., and enter St. George's Chapel via the Galilee Porch.
-Some of the members of the royal family will arrive on foot while others will be dropped off in a car, Knauf said.
+Members of the royal family will make their way to ceremony from 11.20 a.m.
+(6.20a.m.
+ET), and enter St. George's Chapel via the Galilee Porch.
+Some of the members of the royal family will arrive on foot while others will be travel by car, Knauf said.

-Harry and his best man and brother, Prince William, are due to arrive at the chapel by foot and will enter via the West Steps, so as to allow the pair to greet some 200 charity representatives who will have gathered in the Horseshoe Cloister at the bottom of the steps.
+Harry and his brother, Prince William, who will be best man, are due to arrive at the chapel by foot.
+They will enter via the West Steps, to allow them greet some 200 charity representatives who will have gathered in the Horseshoe Cloister at the bottom of the steps.

-At the same time as the arrivals commence, Meghan will depart from her hotel with her mother.
+As the arrivals begin, Meghan will leave her hotel with her mother.
 They will travel to the castle by way of the Long Walk, so that the public gathered there will be able to see the car as it passes, Knauf added.

-The car will stop at the castle to let Meghan's mother out, while the bride-to-be will be joined by some of the bridesmaids and page boys before continuing on to the church.
+The car will stop at the castle to let Meghan's mother out.
 She will also enter the chapel through the West Steps.

-Knauf said the ceremony will last an hour and following its conclusion, the newly-married couple will greet the 200 representatives of Prince Harry's charities.
+Knauf said the ceremony will last an hour.
+When it ends, the newly-married couple will greet the 200 representatives of Prince Harry's charities.

 Close family members will also be outside as the couple step into the carriage for the procession around Windsor.